-In 2013, I published my first book and entered the WILD WORLD of authoring.
+In 2013, I wrote my first book and entered the wild word of publishing.

 Seven years and four books later, authoring remains an ever-exploratory journey.
-Sending a work out into this WILD WORLD can take myriad routes – each with its own terrain, obstacles and buried treasures.
+Sending a work out into this world can take myriad routes – each with its own terrain, obstacles and buried treasures.

 A diligent worker, I took on all the challenges of being an unknown author.
 I promoted myself.
 I built a web site.
 I accepted speaking engagements.
 I arranged book signings.
 I showed up at library talks, sometimes with only three people in the room.
 I attended author trainings, wrote blogs, and engaged social media.

 I also learned quickly that if you aren’t Dr. Phil or Oprah Winfrey, it is unlikely you will make a big name for yourself as a new author.
 Most of my profits went to the publisher.
 I made marginal gains.
 Sometimes, I lost money.

 The same company published my second book Chuck and Spark Explore the Park – a fully illustrated children’s story.
 Soon after, my publisher was shut down and my two precious books went out of print.
 All that was left was the inventory on my shelf at home.
 A flurry of calls came from other publishers looking to profit by charging me to re-publish my book.
 I felt deflated.

 I redirected my attention to my primary profession as a non-profit fundraiser and after presenting at a national conference, was selected to write an industry book Five Strategies to Increase Annual Fund Revenue.
 This time, I signed with a very reputable publishing company and experienced the joys of working with seasoned professionals.
 I gained access to the company’s president who mentored me, and to other authors in the group who encouraged and co-promoted one another.
 It was a joyous experience.
 Some years later, that publisher also closed their doors.